aws/aws-cdk/design/cdk-bootstrap.md

 and then change the default options when creating instances of the `Stack` class to match the names used in the custom template.

-### `--show-template`

-To help with the customization case, we will add a command that outputs the template we're using for bootstrapping to standard output.
-This way, it can serve as a base for anyone who wants customize the bootstrapping behavior.

 ### CLI options in detail

 These options are inherited from the current CLI experience,